 - Been diagnosed with breast, ovarian, or other types of cancers

 A higher number of ovulations in a lifetime is associated with a higher ovarian cancer risk.
-Several factors can impact the number of ovulations a woman has, like age at menstruation and menopause, hormone-based birth control, an increased number of pregnancies, and breastfeeding (which stops some women from ovulating).
+Several factors can impact the number of ovulations a person has, like age at menstruation and menopause, hormone-based birth control, an increased number of pregnancies, and breastfeeding (which stops some women from ovulating).

 Hormone-based birth control can reduce the risk of ovarian cancer by 33 to 50%.

 Certain kinds of hormone replacement therapy (HRT) can impact the risk for ovarian cancer.
 HRT with estrogen alone increases the risk for ovarian cancer and HRT with estrogen and progesterone increases the risk of both breast and ovarian cancer.
-Women considering hormone-based birth control and HRT should have an open discussion with their physician about their personal and family health history to make a shared decision on whether HRT after menopause is right for them.
+People considering hormone-based birth control and HRT should have an open discussion with their physician about their personal and family health history to make a shared decision on whether HRT after menopause is right for them.

-Women with infertility also have a higher risk of ovarian cancer, regardless of whether or not fertility drugs are used.
+Those with infertility also have a higher risk of ovarian cancer, regardless of whether or not fertility drugs are used.
 Studies that have looked at the ovarian cancer risk from infertility treatment have had mixed results with some showing a link and others not.